Lyon County Student Attends Institute for Future Agricultural Leaders

-Lyon County high school junior Chase Young recently returned home from Kentucky Farm Bureau’s Institute for Future Agricultural Leaders (IFAL).
-Young and 45 other high school students from around the state attended the five-day summer leadership conference, held June 17-21 at the University of Kentucky.
+Louisville, KY (June 20, 2017) – Lyon County high school junior Trent Wilson recently returned home from Kentucky Farm Bureau’s Institute for Future Agricultural Leaders (IFAL).
+Wilson and 43 other high school students from around the state attended the five-day summer leadership conference, held June 11-15 at Murray State University.

-An identical IFAL conference was also held June 10-14 at Murray State University for an additional 46 students.
+An identical IFAL conference is being held June 18-22 at the University of Kentucky for an additional 44 students.

 IFAL is designed to expose high school students to college life while helping them explore the different fields of study for careers in agriculture.
 During the week, attendees gained a better understanding of the nature and needs of the agriculture industry, saw how basic and applied science is utilized in agriculture and learned of the political process used to develop agricultural policy.